quicbit-js/qb1-obj/readme.md

     o.str()

     > {a:nul,b:'hi'}

+## Is this safe?

 **Wait!** Isn't that extremely dangerous?
 What about encapsulation?
 Shouldn't we make defensive copies of the keys instead of just handing them back?

 Well, yes.
-If we were building that sort of rich and safe (and complex) library, but we take another approach to reducing unwanted surprises in code... by making things simple and transparent enough that they are understood.  qb1-obj is so simple that you can go ahead and sort the keys to your purposes, or insert values in the keys if you understand the contract to keep m.keys sync with the keys of m.obj.
+If we were building that sort of rich and safe (and complex, and slow-for-big-objects) library, but we take another approach to reducing unwanted surprises in code... by making things simple and transparent enough that they are understood.  qb1-obj is so simple that you can go ahead and sort the keys to your purposes, or insert values in the keys if you understand the contract to keep m.keys in sync with the keys of m.obj.
 That's it.
 That's the whole contract.